samuelkinyanjui/LeaderboardSM/README.md

 ### Deployment

-Project can be deployed by using the gh-pages and other web platforms.
+Project can be deployed by using the windows ,linux servers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>